 Digital nomad visa requirements for Portugal:

 Candidates have to provide proof that they have sufficient means for living in Portugal, or that they will be able to acquire them upon arrival.
 At the moment, the minimum monthly net salary should be 635 Euros.
-For additional adults of the family this amount increases 50 % per person and for underage children 30 %.
+For additional adults in the family, this amount increases by 50 % per person, and for underage children by 30 %.